-Fredericka King has appeared as the featured artist on Public Radio broadcasts, on television, and as soloist with several New England orchestras.
-She has been invited several times to participate in the Piano Texas International Academy and Festival Teachers Program in Fort Worth, Texas, playing in master classes and recitals, and in 2007 competed in their concerto competition for teachers.
+King has appeared as the featured artist on Public Radio broadcasts, on television, and as soloist with several New England orchestras.
 Her solo performances in Boston have included recitals at historic Jordan Hall, the Fogg Art Museum at Harvard University, the Isabella Stewart Gardner Museum, and the African Meeting House on the Black Heritage Trail.

-In addition to her teaching as a member of the piano faculty at New England Conservatory Preparatory School, Fredericka is an Associate Professor of Music History at Emerson College and maintains a private teaching studio.
+King is a member of the piano faculty at New England Conservatory of Music Preparatory School, as well as Senior Music-Historian-in-Residence at Emerson College and maintains a private teaching studio.

-B.M. (performance) Boston Conservatory of Music, M.M. (performance) New England Conservatory of Music, A.R.C.M.
-Teaching Diploma from the Royal College of Music in London, England; Doctoral studies Boston University, Studies at the Mozarteum in Salzburg, Austria; New Yok debut at Carnegie Recital Hall.
+Fredericka has received degrees from Boston Conservatory of Music, New England Conservatory of Music, and studied in the Doctoral program at Boston University.
+She was awarded a Teaching Diploma by the Royal College of Music in London, England and also studied at the Mozarteum in Salzburg, Austria.

 Photo by Susan Wilson